-Abbreviations: M, mean; SD, standard deviation; SES = socioeconomic status.

 As can be seen from Table 1, results indicate that the average score for sense of school belonging and perceived teacher support was higher for students of a high SES compared to students of a low SES, whereas the average score for exposure to bullying was higher for students of a low SES compared to students of a high SES.

+Table 2 shows the descriptive statistics for the variables to be included in the analyses.
+Belonging, Teacher support and Bullying are not included because they have a mean of zero and standard deviation of one, as they have been standardised.

+TABLE 2 Descriptive statistics for the variables included in the analysis